Here is list of frequently asked questions that should provide you with some extra information you might need.

 Is it suitable for people with disabilities?

-Yes, but it depends on the nature of the disability.
-The Valhalla tour is more disability friendly than our Asgard tour, so it is there we would recommend if you have any disabilities or use a wheelchair.
+Yes.
+Our cottages are single level layout and one cottage has been adapted to better suit people with a impaired mobility.
 The tours themselves are very disability friendly because all you have to do is step in and out the van, we don’t stray far from the van at all.
-Some of the optional day time activites such as snow shoe walking might not be suitable, but the aurora aspect is suitable for many disabilities.
+Some of the optional day time activities such as snow shoe walking might not be suitable, but the aurora aspect is suitable for many disabilities.
 If you use crutches, you should be fine.
 But obviously there are many different disabilities so feel free to contact us with any disability questions, we’d be glad to help.
-We have had people with Parkinsons disease, new hips and various other conditions visit us in the past and they had a great time.
-They even done the snow shoe walk!
+We have had many people with various conditions visit us in the past and they had a great time.
+We have even had 90 year olds on our tours (they even done the snow shoe walk!), so I really encourage anyone who who would like to visit but are a bit afraid to contact us with any concerns.
+Sometimes it might be that you need a day of rest so you don’t come out with us one day, that is absolutely fine.

 If you have any other questions feel free to contact us!